ModelarData/ModelarDB-RS/docs/dev/README.md

 value.
 - **normal table** - A relational table that stores data directly in Apache Parquet files managed by Delta Lake and thus uses the same schema at the logical and physical layer.
-- **model table** - A relational table that stores time series data as compressed segments containing metadata and models in Apache Parquet files managed by Delta Lake and thus uses different schemas at the logical and physical layer.
+- **time series table** - A relational table that stores time series data as compressed segments containing metadata and models in Apache Parquet files managed by Delta Lake and thus uses different schemas at the logical and physical layer.
-- **table** - A normal table or a model table, e.g., used when a function or method accepts both types of tables.
+- **table** - A normal table or a time series table, e.g., used when a function or method accepts both types of tables.
 - **metadata table** - A table that stores metadata in Apache Parquet files managed by Delta Lake, e.g., information about the tables and the cluster.